Dan Kimble First Year Teaching Award

 To be considered, applicants should participate in one of TEP’s full-day teacher trainings, or at least two TEP workshops or campus conversations.
 Department-based or other comparable UO teacher training sessions also may qualify.
 If you did not attend training through TEP, please submit a description of the teacher training you attended, including the number of hours and curriculum for the training.

-In addition, applicants should arrange a video view or observation of one class session through TEP, and submit a copy of students’ midterm survey responses and the official end-of-term ratings summary evaluation for one course (or section) taught during the 2012-13 academic year.
+In addition, applicants should arrange a video view of one class session through TEP, submit a copy of students’ midterm survey responses and the official end-of-term ratings summary evaluation for one course (or section) taught during the 2013-14 academic year, and include a statement of teaching philosophy.
+More information about writing a statement of teaching philosophy can be downloaded here (opens as a PDF file ).

-For questions about this award, to arrange the required observation, or for help with the midterm survey, please contact TEP at 541-346-2177 or via e-mail: firstname.lastname@example.org.
+For questions about this award, to arrange the required video view, or for help with the midterm survey or statement of teaching philosophy, please contact TEP at 541-346-2177 or via e-mail: email@example.com.